MyRespect/MyRespect.github.io/page/about.md

 ### PhD Program Opportunities
 >
 Dr. Wang is looking for **self-motivated** students with a strong interest in one of the areas *[AI, security, privacy, mobile and IoT systems]*.
-Qualified candidates will be supported to enroll in the computer science PhD program at the University of South Florida with full assistantships.
+Qualified candidates will be supported with full assistantships during the CS PhD program at the University of South Florida.
 Undergraduates are also warmly welcome to work with Guangjing to gain research experience and stipend opportunities.
 >
 If this opportunity aligns with your research interests, please email [Guangjing](mailto:guangjingwang@usf.edu?subject=[PhD Application]) your resume and any supplementary materials that showcase your academic background and research experience.
 <a href='https://clustrmaps.com/site/1bt63'  title='Visit tracker'><img src='//clustrmaps.com/map_v2.png?cl=ffffff&w=300&t=n&d=dHdnU5c0UwNw2cYA_ZLwAMIEdXjQNVpKaNpv0CLyNVE' style="display: none;"/></a>